Dhruvil-Gajjar/Employe-Management-Backend/README.md

 # Employe-Management-Backend
-Its Employee management backend.. build with python django.
+Its an Employee management backend.. build with python django.

 ### Instructions
 Follow step by step instruction below to setup Employee Management-Project django application in local (linux based OS).